justinthelaw/uds-rke2/docs/LOCAL-PATH.md

 #### Node Configuration

 Node-level storage configurations are set within the [storage configuration values file](../packages/local-path/values/storage-configuration-values.yaml).
 The instructions for filling out the values file are within the values file.
-The default Zarf package expects a mounted location of `/opt/uds/` on all nodes, allowing for `ReadWriteMany` and `ReadOnlyMany` across all nodes.
+The default Zarf package expects a mounted location of `/opt/uds/` on a single node, which **DOES NOT** allow for `ReadWriteMany` and `ReadOnlyMany` access modes for PVCs.

 When modifying or supplying a storage-configuration-values.yaml, please note that `nodePathMap` and `sharedFileSystemPath` are mutually exclusive.
 If `sharedFileSystemPath` is used, then `nodePathMap` must be set to `[]`.